-Nicks, short for Nicknames is a system allowing an object (usually a Player) to assign custom replacement names for other game entities.
+Nicks, short for Nicknames is a system allowing an object (usually a Account) to assign custom replacement names for other game entities.

 Nicks are not to be confused with Aliases.
 Setting an Alias on a game entity actually changes an inherent attribute on that entity, and everyone in the game will be able to use that alias to address the entity thereafter.
 A Nick on the other hand, is used to map a different way you alone can refer to that entity.
 Nicks are also commonly used to replace your input text which means you can create your own aliases to default commands.